helium/HIP/0055-validator-challenges.md

-The Challenger, after the `poc_timeout` number of blocks, will create a `blockchain_txn_poc_receipts_v2` transaction, using received Challengee receipts and Witness reports, and publish it to the blockchain thereby completing the PoC challenge.
+The Challenger, after the `poc_timeout` number of blocks, will create a `blockchain_txn_poc_receipts_v2` transaction, using received Challengee receipts and Witness reports, and submit it to the blockchain thereby completing the PoC challenge.

 ### Attestation and Slashing enablement